billp/TermiNetwork/README.md

 	})
 	```

-<a name="middlewares"></a>
+<a name="middleware"></a>

-## Middlewares
+## Middleware
-Middlewares enables you to modify headers, params and response before they reach the success/failure callbacks.
-You can create your own middlewares by implementing the **RequestMiddlewareProtocol** and passing it to a **Configuration** object.
+Middleware enables you to modify headers, params and response before they reach the success/failure callbacks.
+You can create your own middleware by implementing the **RequestMiddlewareProtocol** and passing it to a **Configuration** object.

-Take a look at *./Examples/Communication/Middlewares/CryptoMiddleware.swift*  for an example that adds an additional encryption layer to the application.
+Take a look at *./Examples/Communication/Middleware/CryptoMiddleware.swift*  for an example that adds an additional encryption layer to the application.

 <a name="debug_logging"></a>